Installation¶

 Use the correct version

 Each Maya version requires its own build.
 The files are not interchangeable — Maya 2024 uses Python 3.10 while Maya 2025/2026 use Python 3.11.
+Windows and macOS builds are also not interchangeable.

 Step 1: Copy the file¶